sammigachuhi/my_django/docs/18-geodjango-model.md

 python3 manage.py runserver
 ```

-When you check your local host `http://127.0.0.1:8000/`, you will see a very simple unappealing welcome message.
+When you open your local host `http://127.0.0.1:8000/`, you will meet an unappealing welcome message.

 ![Geolocation home page](images/geolocation_home_page.PNG)

-If you proceed to the *admin* webpage (http://127.0.0.1:8000/admin/) you will see the two models of *Researcher* and *Question* we created.
+If you proceed to the *admin* webpage (http://127.0.0.1:8000/admin/) you will see the two models of *Researcher* and *Question* that we created.

 ![Geolocation models](images/geolocation_models.PNG)

-You can add some names of your researchers, and also respond to questions.
-You will notice that the dropdown in the **Recorder** field is dependent on the names you inserted in the **Researcher** class.
+Proceed to add some recorders' names under **Researchers**, and proceed to fill some fields under the **Questions** model.You will notice that the dropdown in the **Recorder** field is dependent on the names you inserted in the **Researcher** class.

-Once you save your responses the fields we defined to be shown in the `list_display` of the `QuestionAdmin` class are what will show up on the **Questions** interface of our admin page.
+The values you defined in the `list_display` variable are what will be shown in the **Questions** interface of our admin webpage.

 ![Responses to our geolocation questions](images/geolocation_responses.PNG)